praveennhiremath/converged/microservices-data-refactoring/calculate-affinity/calculate-affinity.md

     ```

-6. Adding the constraints for the newly created data.
-Where TABLE1 and TABLE2 Columns of the EDGES table are foreign keys referencing the TABLE_NAME column of the NODES table
+6. Add the constraints for the newly created tables, where TABLE1 and TABLE2 of EDGES table are foreign keys referencing the TABLE_NAME column of the NODES table.
     ```text
     <copy>
     ALTER TABLE NODES ADD PRIMARY KEY (TABLE_NAME);